 Have you heard of the beautiful and peaceful 23rd Psalm of David?
 Many people have.
-But few realize what it took to get to that state of peace.
-Psalm 22 has some pretty ugly words in it, but it was necessary to have the reality of Psalm 22 to be able to experience the peace in Psalm 23.
-In this Truby Tip, find out how this can be a formula for you to use to find peace as well.
+But few realize what it took to reach that state of peace.
+Psalm 22 is filled with raw and painful words, yet it was necessary to walk through that reality in order to experience the calm of Psalm 23.
+In this Truby Tip on Choosing to Believe, discover how facing hard truths first can become a powerful formula for finding lasting peace.

 Video Transcript: